asl-epfl/inference-learning-data-2022-python/tutorial.md

 ## 1. Install Python

-First of all, we need to install python in our machine.
+First, you need to install python in your machine.
 To check if you already have python installed just run this command in your terminal:

 `python --version`

 If you get a message like this:

-`Python 3.11.3` (these numbers are just the python version that is installed in your machine).
+`Python 3.11.3` (the numbers indicate the python version that is installed in your machine).

 If you get an error message, it means that you don't have python installed in your machine.
-For installing it, just get it from https://www.python.org/downloads/.
+In this case, download and install python from https://www.python.org/downloads/.

 ## 2. Install Python Packages

-In Python, we inevitably will use tons of packages as: numpy, matplotlib, pickle, pytorch, etc. We already listed all the packages that will be needed to run all the chapters notebooks.
-For installing them just run this command in your terminal:
+For the code in this repository to run, we will use some additional libraries such as: numpy, matplotlib, pickle, pytorch, etc. They are already listed in the file 'requirements.txt'.
+To instal them, run this command in your terminal:

 `pip install -r requirements.txt`

 This command line will install all packages listed in the file `requirements.txt`.
-In this file contains the version of each package too.
+In this file, we specify the version of each package too.

 ## 3. Jupyter Lab